 9. Attend workshops for better understanding:

 Brushing up your skills and upgrading yourself is essential for all types of businesses.
 Photography also demands timely skill up-gradation so that you can stand out from the crowd.
-Attend workshops and sign up in various photography communities to engage in online courses and various activities.
+Attend workshops and sign up in various photography communities to engage in online courses and various other activities.
 This will not only help you sharpen your skills but will also help you enlarge your network for receiving more projects.

 10. Enhance your skills:

-Boost your confidence and enhance your skills to become a successful professional photographer.
+Boost your confidence and hone your skills to become a successful professional photographer.
 Gather experiences from previous assignments and note down what worked and what didn’t.
 This will help you analyze your flaws and make necessary improvements.

 Additional ways to make money through freelance photography